ucsb-cs56/ucsb-cs56.github.io/_hfdp/HFDP_Chapter_1.md

 layout: chapter
 ---

-TODO: Insert chapters notes here.
+TODO: Fill in HFDP_Chapter_1.md with notes for Chapter 1 of HFDP.